 4 pieces of garlic chives, cut into 3-4cm pieces

 Slice pearl meat very finely.
 (Note – the thinner the pearl meat, the faster it will cook.)

 Remove the root ends and the dark green ends from the spring onions.
 Discard.
 Remove the outer layer of the spring onion, leaving only the core then slice into fine 3cm long lengths.

 Wash and cut the asparagus into 3cm lengths.

-In a small bowl, combine the chicken stock, shao hsing wine, potato flour and the salt.
+In a small bowl, combine the chicken stock, Shaoxing wine, potato flour and the salt.
 Reserve.
-(Note – it will require re-mixing just prior to pouring into the wok).
+(Note – it will require re-mixing just prior to pouring into the wok.)

 Bring a small pot or wok of water to boil then blanch asparagus for approximately 30 seconds.
 Drain.

 While the wok is still hot, add sufficient oil to just submerge the pearl meat.
 When the oil reaches approx 80°C, flash-fry the pearl meat for less than 10 seconds.
-Do not overcook.
+Be careful not to overcook.
 Loosen the pieces of pearl meat, remove from oil and drain on absorbent paper.

 Discard the remaining the oil from the wok.